Wilderness First Responder

 - The course is offered on the Homewood Campus of the Johns Hopkins University in Baltimore, MD.

-- Check in is at 7:45 AM on the first day of the course.
+- Check-in is at 8:45 AM on the first day of the course.

-- Course days run from 8:00am – 5:00pm and there will be two evening sessions.
+- Course days run from 9:00am – 5:00pm and there will be two evening sessions (up to the instructor if these are necessary).

 - Please bring outdoor clothing appropriate for laying on the potentially wet, muddy or snowy, cold ground playing the role of both rescuer and patient.

 - Frequently stage blood (moulage) and make-up will be used to emphasize the reality of a scenario.
-Please bring clothing that can get mess
+Please bring clothing that can get messy.

 Participants are required to pass both written and practical examinations to obtain WFR and CPR certification.
-Successful course completion earns you a WMI Adult & Child CPR certification and a WMI Wilderness First Responder certification.
+Successful course completion earns you a SOLO Adult & Child CPR certification and a SOLO Wilderness First Responder certification.
 Current EMTs will earn a Wilderness EMT certification.

 If a student cancels or withdraws from a course:

-- Greater than or equal to thirty-days prior to the course start date, sponsors (WMI and Experiential Education) will retain $200
+- Greater than or equal to thirty-days prior to the course start date, we will retain $400

 - Within thirty days of the course start date and once the course has begun, tuition is non-refundable and non-transferable.